Skip to main content

-2022 Honda NT1100 - Long-term review
+Honda NT1100 (2022) - Long term review

 Honda NT1100 2022 long term review price spec_20

-Fairing is more protective than the Africa Twin it’s based on.
+Above: Fairing is more protective than the Africa Twin it’s based on.
 Wind deflectors around hands and feet are very effective

-Honda NT1100 DCT Long term test review | Part One
+Honda NT1100 DCT (2022) - Long term review

 I don’t remember the first few miles on any bike being this enjoyable for a long time.
 There’s something familiar about Honda’s NT1100 that makes it feel like one of those ‘favourite things’ that blokes have.
 The riding position is natural, the way it steers and grips on a smooth twisty back road is sublime and the midrange power seems to stretch forever.
 It really doesn’t matter how many paper horsepowers the NT1100 has because the actual answer is more-than-enough.
 If you are one of those people who understood why Honda’s CBF600/1000 or ST1300 Pan European or VFR800, Deauville, Transalp or NC750 were such great bikes whatever the noisy stunters of the bike press said, then you are going to love the NT1100.
 I’d fallen for it in the first 50 miles.